"MEETING – I Hate You"

 "Don't worry; you'll get your answers."
 He cranked the handle back and they made their ascent towards the tower of the cathedral.
 A shiver trailed along his spine as he turned away from the child beside him, guilt chilling his very blood into ice.
 He knew damn well what awaited the girl, and the frustrating thing was he could do nothing about it.
 When they were finally admitted into the Maestro's office, all Hell broke loose…

 Like a frightened animal, Arietta crept across the room and slowly approached Mohs' desk.
 Her bright eyes narrowed as she studied the images of the boys that stood beside him.
-A stab of panic shot through her chest as she backed away, shaking her head wildly about and murmuring, "I-I don't understand…"
+A stab of panic shot through her chest as she backed away, shaking her head wildly about and murmuring, "I don't understand."

-Van rushed to Arietta's aid, placing his hands over her shoulders in an attempt to calm her apparent fury and confusion.
+Van rushed to Arietta's aid, placing his hands over her shoulders, trying to calm her fury and confusion.
 Were he to voice his hatred for the Grand Maestro at this moment, he would surely lose his head.
 All he could think of was Arietta's well-being, her sanity.
 "Don't you think that's enough, Mohs?"

-"Quite the contrary, I intend to tell her the facts, the whole story.
+"Quite the contrary, I intend to tell her the facts.
 Such knowledge will be vital to her new position, will it not?"
 Waving them forward, Mohs pulled the boy on his left side further into the sun's fading light.
 He was identical to the Fon Master, from his head to toes.
 The only feature that distinguished the two of them was the look in his eyes; that glazed, hollow gaze screaming for identity, for some sense of being.
 It disgusted Arietta.